ManageIQ/manageiq-documentation/_includes/configuration-db-external.md

 **Note:**

     - {{ site.data.product.title_short }} requires PostgreSQL version 13.

     - `postgresql.conf` controls the operation of all databases managed by the PostgreSQL instance, therefore it is not recommended to run other databases on this PostgreSQL instance.

+Use the following steps to configure an external PostgreSQL database:

 1. Start the appliance and open a terminal console.